Amithaperiyasamy/Traffic-Sign-Detection-Using-Fuzzy-Neural-Network/README.md

 >Source : [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Pierre Sermanet and Yann LeCun in 1998

 The original LeNet is used for hand-writing digits classification which does have just 10 classes.
 So to work well with our traffic signs having 43 classes, I lightly changed the depth of the original LeNet architecture.

-* GoogLeNet

 <img src="figures/GoogLeNet_compact.png" alt="Drawing" style="width: 450px;"/>

->Source : Aurélien Géron, "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow", page 466-468, Figure 14-13 and 14-14.

-* ResNet

 <img src="figures/resnet_34_compact.png" alt="Drawing" style="width: 450px;"/>

->Source : Aurélien Géron, "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow", page 471, Figure 14-17.

 #### 3. Train the model